dendronhq/dendron-site/vault/dendron.topic.publish-legacy.blogging.md

 ### Using Collections

-You can use the following frontmatter:
+You can use the following frontmatter:l

 ```yml
 has_collection: true